Configuration guide

 Environment parameter name

-The name of the YAML parameters: field that receives the environment value.
-Defaults to environment.
+The name of the pipeline variable that receives the environment value.
+Only used when Environment parameter value is also set.

 Environment parameter value

-Usually the same as the environment name, but you can set them independently.
-For example, environment name UAT with parameter value user-acceptance.
+Usually the same as the environment name above, but can differ.
+Example: environment name UAT, parameter value user-acceptance.

 Work item ID parameter name